Wu, Jing

 - “Global Trends in Manufacturing Supply Chains,” Springer, ISBN 978-9819632275.

-- Yilin Shi, Christopher S. Tang, and Jing Wu (accepted), “Are Firms Disclosing Emissions Voluntarily Greener?”
+- Yilin Shi, Christopher S. Tang, and Jing Wu (2025), “Are Firms Disclosing Emissions Voluntarily Greener?”
 Production and Operations Management.

 - Ling Cen, Yanru Han, and Jing Wu (2024), “Equal Employment Opportunity in Supply Chains,” Production and Operations Management.